-From ‘Console Wars’ to ‘The Tetris Effect,’ 10 books any gamer will love
+The Best Books About Video Games | Digital Trends

 Critical looks at the video game phenomenon aren’t as widely available as you would think.
 The industry, which has surpassed even Hollywood in revenue, is still in relative infancy.
 In a mix of personal essays, interviews, and criticism, game writer Tom Bissell attempts to answer the question: Why are we so drawn to video games?
 Why does this interactive form matter?
 If you’re interested in analyzing video games from a critical — but highly readable — lens, look no further.

-Reality is Broken: Why Games Make Us Better and How They Can Change the World by Jane McGonigal
+Reality Is Broken: Why Games Make Us Better and How They Can Change the World by Jane McGonigal

 We typically view entertainment as a means to escape our everyday lives for a temporary interval of time.
-Your everyday gamer most likely views controller sessions as a way to destress, and as an avenue to block out the real world by taking control of the life of fictitious character.
+Your everyday gamer most likely views controller sessions as a way to destress, and as an avenue to block out the real world by taking control of the life of a fictitious character.
 Game designer Jane McGonigal knows this to be true, but she also presents an admirable case for games as a solution to the world’s constantly multiplying problems.
 From retooling education, to revolutionizing business, to more personal issues like mental illness, she posits that the games that most of us play can, in some capacity, provide for the greater good.
 It’s a book that will get you thinking about games as more than just a medium for fun.

 The Tetris Effect: The Game that Hypnotized the World by Dan Ackerman

 Tetris is probably the most recognizable video game of all time.
 The seminal puzzle game debuted nearly 33 years ago, but as CNET editor Dan Ackerman points out, the game is still played today — a rarity, since most games fail to hold players’ attention for more than a few months.
 Ackerman’s book sets out to examine why the world has remained so enamored with the puzzle game to this day.
-Half-origin story, half-cultural commentary, Ackerman leaves no block unturned, fitting the pieces together with effortless precision.
+In a book that’s half origin story, half cultural commentary, Ackerman leaves no block unturned, fitting the pieces together with effortless precision.

 The Making of Prince of Persia: Journals 1985-1993 by Jordan Mechner and Danica Novgorodoff

-Have you ever wanted to know what its like to be inside the mind of someone on the verge of a creative breakthrough?
+Have you ever wanted to know what it’s like to be inside the mind of someone on the verge of a creative breakthrough?
 In 1989, game developer Jordan Mechner released Prince of Persia, on the Apple II.
 The game, which Mechner made entirely on his own, was roundly applauded by critics, and eventually became a classic that inspired a major cross-media franchise spanning more than 10 games and a feature film.

-The Making of Prince of Persia compiles eight years of Mechner’s personal journals, which chronicle his thoughts as broke into the video game industry, and created Prince of Persia.
+The Making of Prince of Persia compiles eight years of Mechner’s personal journals, which chronicle his thoughts as he broke into the video game industry and created Prince of Persia.
 From his missteps to his triumphs, Mechner’s book provides a raw look at his journey

 All Your Base Are Belong to Us by Harold Goldberg

 BioShock.
 World of Warcraft.
 Super Mario Bros.
 Grand Theft Auto.
 Madden.
-All five games represent vastly different genres and style, but they all share one thing: They contributed to the rise of video games in popular culture.
-Game critic Harold Goldberg looks back at 50 years of gaming history to explain how and why the medium became so pervasive, and spoke with some of the industry’s most lauded designers, including Ken Levine and the famously closed off Houser brothers, among others.
+All five games represent vastly different genres and styles, but they all share one thing: They contributed to the rise of video games in popular culture.
+Game critic Harold Goldberg looks back at 50 years of gaming history to explain how and why the medium became so pervasive, and spoke with some of the industry’s most lauded designers, including Ken Levine and the famously closed-off Houser brothers, among others.

 Hyrule Historia by Patrick Thorpe and Michael Gombos